 The cause of pericarditis is often unknown.
-Potential causes include:
+Some potential causes include:

 Other symptoms may include:

-Some types of pericarditis are caused by chronic inflammatory diseases, like systemic lupus erythematosus or rheumatoid arthritis.
-These forms of pericarditis may last longer or tend to recur.
-A treatment plan will be created to help decrease the risk of future incidents.
+Other inflammatory diseases increase the risk of pericarditis.
+It may last longer or tend to recur.
+A treatment plan will be made to help decrease the risk of more problems.

-There are no current guidelines to prevent acute pericarditis.
+There are no steps to prevent pericarditis.

 American Heart Association